 - 151 Introduction to Politics.
 F and S, core.
 A general survey course which introduces students to the nature and study of politics and includes some of the enduring questions of conflict and cooperation within and between nation-states.
 Staff. - 201 American Politics.
 F and S, core.
 A study of American national politics.
 Emphasis is on the social context, constitutional foundations, and the major institutions, processes, and functions of American politics.
 Staff. - 202 American State and Local Politics.
 F, core.
 A study of American politics on the state and local levels.
 A comparative approach is used to analyze existing problems and the differences and similarities in political patterns.
 Mr. J. Penning. - 203 Comparative Government-Europe.
 F and S, core.
-A study of the government and politics of: Great Britain, France, Germany, and other Western European states.
-Staff. - 207 Introduction to International Politics.
+A study of the government and politics of Great Britain, France, Germany, and other Western European states.
+Staff. - 206 Comparative Communist Systems.
+S. A comparative study of Communist political systems with emphasis on the Soviet Union and its relationships with East European and other Communist states.
+Mr. C. Strikwerda. - 207 Introduction to International Politics.
 F. A study of power relations among nation-states analyzing different theoretical approaches to the study of international politics, describing the state system and its basis in the doctrine of sovereignty, and examining the phenomena of nationalism, imperialism, and war.
 Included are the problem of war and peace and how states try to resolve conflicts peaceably through diplomacy.
-Mr. R. De Vries. - 209 Public Administration.
-F. An introduction to the political process.
-Principles of administrative organization, methods of administrative control, and budget management.
-The organizational and administrative problems encountered by government agencies charged with carrying out public policies.
-Mr. J. Penning.

-- 210 Canadian Government and Politics.
+Mr. R. De Vries.

+- 209 Public Administration.
+S. An introduction to the political process.
+Principles of administrative organization, public management, personnel administration, and budgeting.
+The political and administrative problems encountered by government agencies charged with carrying out public policies.
+Mr. J. Penning. - 210 Canadian Government and Politics.
 S. A study of the political system of Canada with emphasis on national (federal) government and politics.
-Major topics covered include the origins and development of Canada's political institutions; Canada's constitution, the British North American Act; Canadian federalism; the operation of the parliamentary-cabinet system in Canada; political parties and elections; social forces and trends in Canadian politics.
+Major topics covered include the origins and development of Canada's political institutions; Canada's constitution, Canadian federalism; the operation of the parliamentary-cabinet system in Canada; political parties and elections; social forces and trends in Canadian politics.
 This course carries core credit for Canadian students only.
 Mr. J. Westra. - 302 Public Opinion and Electoral Behavior.
 F. Analysis of American public opinion and electoral behavior.
 Particular attention is given to such topics as the formation and change of public opinion, stability and change in American patterns of political participation, and the role that elections and public opinion play in making public policy.
 In addition, attention is given to the theory and methods of the behavioral orientation in political science.
-Mr. C. Smidt. - 303 Comparative Government-The Non-Western World.
+Mr. C. Smidt.
+Not offered 1982-83. - 303 Comparative Government-The Non-Western World.
 F. A study of the politics of Asian and African states.
 Emphasis is on the issues and problems posed by the modernization process.
-Not offered 1981-82. - 305 History of Political Thought to the Reformation.
+Not offered 1982-83. - 305 History of Political Thought to the Reformation.
 F. The development of political thought from ancient Greece to the sixteenth century.
-Mr. J. Westra. - 306 History of Modern Political Thought.
+Mr. J. Westra.

+306 History of Modern Political Thought.
 S. Representative political theorists from the Reformation to the present.
-Mr. J. Westra. - 308 Principles of American Foreign Policy.
+Mr. J. Westra.

+308 Principles of American Foreign Policy.
 S. An analytical view of American foreign policy; its domestic sources; the process of formulating policy; the instruments of American diplomacy; the nature of U.S. relations with hostile powers, allies, the emerging nations, and the United Nations; the limitations and potentials of American foreign policy.
 Mr. R. De Vries.
+Not offered 1982-83.